thomas-haslwanter/statsintro/rst/statsContinuous.rst

 #. **Mann-Whitney test**

-    Are the lacy patients still heavier, if you check with the Mann-Whitney test?
+    Are the lazy patients still heavier, if you check with the Mann-Whitney test?
      (Correct answer: yes, p=0.039)

 Multiple Groups